 Consuming a narcotic without authorization is liable to a fine.
 Minor cases might result in a citation, the fine might be waived, or there might be no court proceedings.
 The prosecution might be waived if the offender agrees to supervised care.

 Monetary fines are based on the offender’s personal and economic circumstances and are divided into a daily penalty unit.
-This amount is usually between 30-3000 francs (about $34-$3390).
+This usually costs 30-3000 francs (about $34 – $3390).

 Custodial sentences (or jail time, as we call it in the US) are usually no more than three years for misdemeanors, and those harsher sentences are reserved for drug trafficking and more severe drug crimes.